sskaug/BLHeli/README.md

-This is not the main BLHeli reository.
+This is not the main BLHeli repository.
 Go to: https://github.com/bitdump/BLHeli